 When you’re not eating normally, this puts the cells under mild stress, and your body begins to release those stores to fuel itself.
 Doctors suggest that as long as your body has time to heal itself after this period of stress, you won’t experience negative effects.

-t’s important not to completely fast, however, because continuous fasting will trigger “starvation mode,” in which your body starts slowing down to prolong your life.
+It’s important to be careful about fasting for an extended period of time that your body cannot handle.
+Complete or continuous fasting will trigger “starvation mode,” in which your body starts slowing down to prolong your life.
 This typically begins after three days of continuous fasting.
-In this case, your body will hold onto fuel stores as much as possible, and you won’t notice weight loss.
+During this fasting period of more than three days, your body will hold on to fuel stores as much as possible, and you won’t notice weight loss.

 Weight loss is just one benefit of intermittent fasting for a normal healthy (disease-free) adult.
 Recent animal studies and a few preliminary human trials have shown a decrease in risk for cancer or a decrease in cancer growth rates.
 These studies indicate this may be due to the following effects from fasting: